alipsgh/machine-learning-materials/README.md

 # Machine-Learning-Materials
-This repository shares very helpful materials, available on the Internet, for Machine Learning.
+This repository shares very helpful materials, available on the Internet, for Machine and Deep Learning.

 Online Courses: